Today, you’re going to learn how to make your opponents mad.

 When they see you crowding the net, they’ll try to hit the ball harder, and miss more often.

-Even if it’s a mishit volley, from that position, it’s likely going to be a winner.
+Even if it’s a mishit volley off your frame, from that position, it’s likely going to be a winner.
 Mishit volley winners are a GREAT way to make your opponents angry 😉

-Have your partner cover this, or better, make them beat you with a lob once, then adjust.
+The back player should cover the lobs.
+Make them beat you with it a few times before you adjust.
 Odds are that their first lob will miss long or be left short for an overhead.

 Keep using this tactic until it stops working.
 When it does, here’s how you beat a lobber in doubles 🙂